Christchurch mosque attack sentencing: Brenton Tarrant will never be released from jail

 There was a chance, he told the court, that Tarrant could be rehabilitated.

-"Atonement is laudable… this court has seen that there has been some recalibration in terms of his ideology," he said.
+"Atonement is laudable … this court has seen that there has been some recalibration in terms of his ideology," he said.

 "The views he held then are not the views that he holds now – and there may be some further shift in the future.